JackiePease/JackiePease.github.io/_posts/dh_makes.markdown

 | St Helens |                              7.12 |                                                   2.46 |                                    1.45 |                             12.50 |            39.98 |
 | Wirral    |                              7.89 |                                                   2.53 |                                    1.40 |                             13.29 |            39.98 |

-The category"Not having adequate equipment" is the total for all equipment types; they aren't all included here.
+The category "Not having adequate equipment" is the total for all equipment types; they aren't all included here.
 "Failing MDLS" is the total number of households not meeting the MDLS; you can see that the values are much higher than those for equipment only, so obviously lack of skills was more important - it was more difficult to find this data though.
 It also looks as though some of the data here has been averaged.
 In general the numbers are pretty similar for each of the entities and, if I was doing this again, I might choose different areas of the country, rather than one region, with the hope of showing more differances.

 I assigned a colour to each of these categories too (Broadband - Off-White, Large screen devices - Light Green, Smart TV - Red, Total Equipment - Black, Total MDLS - Gold), then made a cord for each combination using two strands of crochet cotton for the area and one for the category e.g. 2 strands of Dark Green and one of Red to represent number of households with children in the Wirral who don't have adequate Smart TV access.
 Here's the type of cotton I used: